 More people are interested in what plastic surgery could do for them than ever before.
-A greater acceptance of cosmetic surgery combined with increased affordability and technological advances has resulted in an upturn of selective surgeries.
+A greater acceptance of cosmetic surgery combined with increased affordability and technological advances has resulted in an upturn in selective surgeries.
 The results of a good rhinoplasty, for instance, are everywhere.
-However you many not notice them, since they fit so harmoniously with the person.
+However, you may not notice them, since they fit so harmoniously with the person.
 The days of “surgical appearing noses” are over.
 Nevertheless, there’s still a lot of misinformation and mystery to the topic, often because societal stigmas stop people from talking about the details of the process.

 Here, we’re taking a closer look at how rhinoplasty can transform the appearance, shape, and size of your nose, the impact it can have on your life, and what to know about seeking out rhinoplasty surgery in Chicago or elsewhere.

 How Does A Nose Job Change Your Face?